 Fluoride is a naturally occurring element in many water supplies in trace amounts.
-In our system the fluoride level is adjusted to an optimal level averaging one part per million (ppm) to improve oral health in children.
-At this level, it is safe, odorless, colorless, and tasteless.
+In 2012 our system adjusted the fluoride level is to an optimal level averaging one part per million (ppm) to improve oral health in children.
+Starting in 2013 we will lower that level to 0.7 parts per million.
+At this level, it is reportedly safe, odorless, colorless, and tasteless.
 Our water system has been providing this treatment for many years.
-There are over 3.9 million people in 140 Massachusetts water systems and 184 million people in the U.S. who receive the health and economic benefits of fluoridation.
+Even though there are over 3.9 million people in 140 Massachusetts water systems and 184 million people in the U.S. who reportedly receive the health and economic benefits of fluoridation, The Sewer & Water Commission is currently discussing the possibility of discontinuing the practice of fluoridation in the near future.